chenson2018/QubitIso/README.md

 # Presentation

-The repo includes a [presentation](presentation/presentation.pdf) prepared for a seminar course on quantum computing at Drexel University (led by professors Ali Shokoufandeh and Ali Shokoufandeh).
+The repo includes a [presentation](presentation/presentation.pdf) prepared for a seminar course on quantum computing at Drexel University (led by professors Ali Shokoufandeh and Jeremy Johnson).

 # Dependencies